 A hidden network of pipes, wells, and pump stations ensure clean and safe water is provided to residents and businesses across the city.
 Some of the pipes used to provide water date back to the 1880s.
 Most of the water main pipes installed between 1930 and 1960 are deteriorating because of the pipe materials used and need to be replaced.
-In fact, over 300 miles of water main pipes must be replaced.
+In fact, over 300 miles of water main pipes must be replaced as soon as possible.
 Madison Water Utility will replace about 10 miles of water main each year to ensure protection of Madison's water infrastructure.

 b.
-Salt Application
+Road Salt

-Paved areas are often treated with salt during the winter to maintain safe travel conditions.
-Unfortunately, salt is often applied too liberally, and is contaminating local lakes and the underground aquifer, causing environmental concerns and long-term concerns about the quality and taste of drinking water.
-The City should address the issue by reducing salt application through the creation of education programs and training materials with standards for application.
+Paved areas are often treated with road salt during our harsh Wisconsin winters to maintain safe travel conditions.
+Unfortunately, salt is often applied too liberally, and is contaminating our lakes and the underground aquifer, causing environmental concerns and long-term concerns about the quality and taste of drinking water.
+The City should address the issue by reducing our road salt application through the creation of education programs and training materials with standards for application.
 These resources should be made available in several languages to improve accessibility.

 The City recently worked with public and private salt applicators to develop the Winter Salt Certification Program.
 The program teaches individuals and private organizations best practices in salt application.
-The City should coordinate with large entities that manage substantial grounds, such as UW-Madison and Madison Metropolitan School District, to facilitate participation in the program.